simpet3/skills-hello-github-actions/docs/1-create-a-workflow.md

    ```

 1. To commit your changes, click **Commit changes**.
-1. Type a commit message, select **Commit directly to the welcome-workflow branch** and click **Commit changes**.
+1. Type a commit message, select **Create a new branch for this commit and start a pull request**, enter the new branch name `welcome-workflow` and click **Commit changes**.
-1. Wait about 20 seconds, then refresh this page (the one you're following instructions from).
-A separate Actions workflow in the repository (not the workflow you created) will run and will automatically replace the contents of this README file with instructions for the next step.
+1. Finally, click **Create pull request**.
+1. In this tab, navigate to the next step in the course: [2-add-a-job.md](/docs/2-add-a-job.md)